-Taylor’s parameters describing the temporal variability of the gut microbiome in our sampled individuals are shown in Supplementary Tables S1 to S4.
-Our results hint at ubiquitous behavior.
-Firstly, the variability (which corresponds to the maximum amplitude of fluctuations) was large, which suggests the resilient capacity of the microbiota.
-Secondly, the scaling index was always smaller than one, which means that more abundant taxa were less volatile than less abundant ones.
-In addition, Taylor’s parameters for the microbiome of healthy individuals in different studies were compatible with estimated errors.
+Taylor’s parameters describing the temporal variability of the gut microbiome in our sampled subjects are shown in Supplementary Tables S1 to S4.
+Our results are indicative of ubiquitous behavior.
+Firstly, the variability (corresponding to the maximum amplitude of fluctuations) was large, which suggests resiliency of the microbiota.
+Secondly, the scaling index was always smaller than one, which means that more abundant taxa were less volatile than the less abundant ones.
+In addition, Taylor’s parameters for the microbiome of healthy subjects in different studies (12, 48–53) were compatible with estimated errors.
 This enabled us to define an area in the Taylor parameter space that we called the healthy zone.

-In order to jointly visualize and compare the results of individuals from different studies (12, 48–53), their Taylor parameters were standardized, with standardization meaning that each parameter was subtracted by the mean value and divided by the standard deviation of the group of healthy individuals for every single study independently.
-Due to the different systematics in each study, we defined a healthy region for each one of them, standardized to mean zero and variance one and computed mean and variance of “unhealthy” with this standardization (for details of the procedure, please see Standardization subsection in Material and Methods).
-Therefore, different studies were isolated so that individuals from a given study did not affect the results on the “unhealthy” individuals of the other studies.
-We think this statistical approach was safer, as we avoided to combine data with very different systematic errors.
-The healthy zone and the standardized Taylor parameters for individuals whose gut microbiota was compromised (i.e., they were suffering from IBS, kwashiorkor, altered diet, intake of antibiotics, a Salmonella infection, or had gone on a trip abroad) are shown in Figure 2.
-The variability in children developing kwashiorkor was smaller than that of their healthy twins.
+In order to jointly visualize and compare the results of subjects from the abovementioned studies (12, 48–53), their Taylor parameters were standardized, with standardization meaning that each parameter was subtracted by the mean value and divided by the standard deviation of the group of healthy subjects for every study independently.
+Due to the different systematics in each study, we defined a healthy region for each of them, standardized to mean zero and variance one, then we computed mean and variance of “unhealthy” with this standardization (for details of the procedure, please see Standardization subsection in Material and Methods).
+Therefore, different studies were isolated so that subjects from a given study did not affect the results for the “unhealthy” subjects of the other studies.
+We think this statistical approach was safer, as we avoided combining data with very different systematic errors.
+The healthy zone and the standardized Taylor parameters for the temporal variability of the gut microbiome in subjects whose gut microbiota was compromised (i.e., they were suffering from IBS, kwashiorkor, altered diet, antibiotic intake, a Salmonella infection, or had gone on a trip abroad) are shown in Figure 2.
+The variability in children with kwashiorkor was smaller than that of their healthy twins.
 A meat/fish-based diet significantly increased variability when compared to a plant-based diet.
-All other cases presented increased variability, which was particularly severe and statistically significant at over 95% confidence level (CL), for grade III obese patients on a diet, individuals taking antibiotics, the subject who had a Salmonella infection, the subject who did a travel abroad or the IBS-diagnosed patients.
-One global property emerged from all the worldwide data collected: the Taylor’s parameters characterized the statistical behavior of microbiome changes.
-Furthermore, we verified that our conclusions were robust to systematic errors as a result of taxonomic assignment (see Taxa level selection in Material and Methods).
+All other cases presented increased variability, which was particularly severe and statistically significant at over 95% confidence level (CL), for grade III obese patients on a diet, subjects taking antibiotics, the subject who had a Salmonella infection, the subject who had travelled abroad and the IBS-diagnosed patients.
+One global property emerged from these comprehensive data: the Taylor’s parameters characterized the statistical behavior of microbiome changes.
+Furthermore, we verified that our conclusions were robust to systematic errors resulting from taxonomic assignment (see Taxa-level selection in Material and Methods).